ryvoxr/notebook/school/history/econ/research-project/script.md

 # Script

-Great Moments in Unintended Consequences!

-(from the perspective of a sentient alien space-station that's been studying humans for the last millennia)

 ### Case one: Sesame Seed Shenanigans

 ```
 Year: 2021
 Location: The United States of America
-Confidence level in human decision making:
 ```

 The problem: People are allergic to sesame seeds and need to know what products